 How long does it take for a house to sell if it needs work done?

-If you’re doing the work yourself, it depends on how much you have to do and how efficient you are.
-Typically, it takes homeowners anywhere from one to three months to prep their house for the market.
+If you’re doing the work yourself, it depends on how much you must do and how efficient you are.
+Typically, it takes homeowners one to three months to prep their house for the market.

 If you need to sell your house fast and don’t have time to make repairs, Doug Hopkins may be able to help.
 He specializes in buying houses for cash.
 This is the fastest way to sell a home for people facing foreclosures and other time-sensitive issues.